nistring/DNA-embedding/README.md

 These SNV-focused features (local convolution + exact SNV token) strengthen sensitivity at the mutation locus while pooled attention preserves global sequence context.

 ### Datasets (`dataset.py`)
-- `ClinVarRefAltDataset`: yields (ref, alt) pairs for SNVs centered at index 511 with labels `±1`.
-Drives contrastive discrimination between benign and pathogenic changes.
+- `ClinVarRefAltDataset`: Yields (ref, alt) pairs filtered by label (±1).
+Contrastively encourages benign variants to match reference and pathogenic variants to diverge.
-- `ContrastiveMutateDataset`: samples random 1024bp windows from `hg38.fa` and applies `k` random point mutations (`1 ≤ k ≤ 512`).
-Target is `k/512` (normalized), enabling regression/ranking on mutation severity that correlates with `pcc`.
+- `ContrastiveMutateDataset`: Samples random 1024bp windows from `hg38.fa` with `k` point mutations (1 ≤ k ≤ 512).
+Regresses cosine distance to normalized mutation count (k/512).
-- `BalancedAlternatingDataset`: interleaves batches from multiple datasets in a round-robin fashion for balanced multi-task training; reshuffles each epoch.
+- `BalancedAlternatingDataset`: Interleaves batches from multiple datasets in round-robin fashion, reshuffling each epoch for balanced multi-task training.
-- `ContrastiveDataCollator`: keeps pair structure by stacking two inputs per sample and flattens into a batch suitable for contrastive objectives.
+- `ContrastiveDataCollator`: Maintains pair structure (ref, alt) by stacking inputs and flattening into batches suitable for contrastive objectives.

 ### Loss
 - Combine a cosine-margin contrastive loss (controlled by `--cos_loss_margin`, e.g., `0.9`) for ref/alt embeddings and a regression loss on mutation level (`k/512`) from `ContrastiveMutateDataset`.